sharetribe/flex-docs/src/docs/ftw-content/how-to-change-ftw-bundled-ui-microcopy/index.md

 );
 ```

-You can also use the translation with the `FormatMessage` component
+You can also use the message with the `FormatMessage` component

 ```jsx
 <FormattedMessage